hashicorp/terraform-provider-azuread/docs/resources/service_principal.md

 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this resource requires one of the following application roles: `Application.ReadWrite.All` or `Directory.ReadWrite.All`
+When authenticated with a service principal, this resource requires one of the following application roles: `Application.ReadWrite.OwnedBy` or `Application.ReadWrite.All`

-It may be possible to manage service principals whilst having only the `Application.ReadWrite.OwnedBy` role granted, however you must ensure that both the underlying application and the service principal have the Terraform principal as an owner.
+-> When using the `Application.ReadWrite.OwnedBy` application role, the principal being used to run Terraform must be an owner of _both_ the linked application registration, _and_ the service principal being managed.

-When authenticated with a user principal, this resource requires one of the following directory roles: `Application Administrator` or `Global Administrator`
+When authenticated with a user principal, this resource may require one of the following directory roles: `Application Administrator` or `Global Administrator`

 ## Example Usage